5 Critical Steps to Mend a Broken Heart

-Let me paint a picture of how happy I was: exuberant, glowing, it was like running through a sunlit field of wildflowers, blond curly locks waving in the wind, palpable joy radiating from my body.
+Let me paint a picture of how happy I was: it was like running through a sunlit field of wildflowers, blond locks waving in the wind, palpable joy radiating from my body.
 An absolutely ridiculous description, but love makes us feel like we’re starring in a music video about our own love story.
 Apparently, that scene would be included in mine.

-Anyway, we were together about seven months and I thought this was it.
+We were together about seven months and I thought this was it.
 He was kind, generous, emotionally articulate, an excellent communicator, Christian, even keeled, affectionate, a great friend and so on.
 I was loved for who I am and he didn’t see the things I struggle with as flaws.
 He fixed stuff around my house, cooked, was an amazing father to his children, and we wanted the same things out of life.

 After meeting him, my mom told me he was a keeper.
 Although he was still healing from his past, he was transparent about it and was working with a therapist.
 We talked about the future, moving in, the dreams we had for our life together.
 After 20 years of dating, waiting, and praying, I thought I had finally found him.